Photo: Andrzej Otrębski / Wikimedia Commons

 Best Kraków budget hotels:

-- Puro Hotel Kazimierz (the finest budget-friendly design hotel in Poland, €50–90/night — the extraordinary Kazimierz location, the extraordinary minimalist design)
+- Puro Hotel Kazimierz (a well-priced design hotel, €50–90/night — the Kazimierz location, minimalist design)

-- Hotel Saski (the extraordinary Main Square adjacent position, €60–100/night — the finest Old Town location at the finest price)
+- Hotel Saski (right by the Main Square, €60–100/night — a strong Old Town location at a fair price)

 Budapest — The Thermal Value